opensearch-project/documentation-website/_query-dsl/term/fuzzy.md

 Parameter | Data type | Description
 :--- | :--- | :---
 `value` | String | The term to search for in the field specified in `<field>`.
-`fuzziness` | `AUTO`, `0`, or a positive integer | The number of character edits (insert, delete, substitute) that it takes to change one word to another when determining whether a term matched a value.
+`fuzziness` | `AUTO`, `0`, or a positive integer | The number of character edits (insert, delete, substitute) needed to change one word to another when determining whether a term matched a value.
 For example, the distance between `wined` and `wind` is 1.
 The default, `AUTO`, chooses a value based on the length of each term and is a good choice for most use cases.
 `max_expansions` | Positive integer |  The maximum number of terms to which the query can expand.
 Fuzzy queries “expand to” a number of matching terms that are within the distance specified in `fuzziness`.
 Then OpenSearch tries to match those terms.
 Default is `50`.
 `prefix_length` | Non-negative integer | The number of leading characters that are not considered in fuzziness.
 Default is `0`.
 `rewrite` | String | Determines how OpenSearch rewrites and scores multi-term queries.
 Valid values are `constant_score`, `scoring_boolean`, `constant_score_boolean`, `top_terms_N`, `top_terms_boost_N`, and `top_terms_blended_freqs_N`.
 Default is `constant_score`.